32-Year-Old Defenseman – Anaheim Ducks

 Shane O'Brien Contract Information:

-Signed a one-year, two-way contract with the Panthers in October of 2014.
+O'Brien signed a one-year, two-way contract with the Ducks on Thursday.

 To instantly reveal our fantasy analysis of every player – including Shane O'Brien – simply subscribe now.